Ceramic Dictionary

 Wad is a small piece of refractory clay for sealing and balancing furniture when packing a kiln.
 It does not fuse into the furniture and can be pulled off when unpacking the kiln after firing.

-es: CUÑA (2)
+es: CUÑA (2) a pistón

-a) Handle. b) Clay. c) Wad..
+a) Handle. b) Clay. c) Wad.

-See: Extruder / Die
+Read more about: Extruder / Die Plate

 es: CAJA TUBO

-es: MERCANCÍA
+es: PRODUCCIÓN

-es: ALABEO
+es: CURVATURA

 WARPING Warping is the deformation of a shape.
-If applies to many products, wood, clay, bisque, etc. In ceramics it can have many different causes and take place during many stages: bad wedging, different consistencies in the clay, drying unevenly, over firing and many more.
+It applies to many products, wood, clay, bisque, etc. In ceramics it can have many different causes and take place during many stages: bad wedging, different consistencies in the clay, drying unevenly, over firing and many more.

 es: ACLARAR